Rain Gardens Blog

 Marsh Blazingstar is the exclamation point in the prairie and like Swamp Milkweed, is the sole member of this species that tolerates wet soils.
-It can grow up to 5 feet tall and has a wand-like spike of purplish flower heads.
+It can grow up to 5' and has a wand-like spike of purplish flower heads.
 The bloom period is relatively short but I enjoy the unique spikes of color in the garden.
 Somewhat uncommon in the wild, it prefers marsh edges, bogs and prairie swales.
 Bees and various butterflies are attracted to the flowers.

 Indian Grass – Sorghastrum nutans

 Historically, Indian Grass was one of the dominant grasses of the Illinois, pre-settlement, tallgrass prairie and was the predominant forage for bison.
 As pioneers began to move west, they found Indian Grass to be good feed for their cattle as well.
 Today, Indian Grass is a major part of any tallgrass prairie restoration.
 It is adaptable to full sun or part shade and tolerates moist or dry soils and flooding.
 The leaf blades grow up to 2’ long and the plant itself to 8’ tall.
 Indian Grass comprises a significant part of the Central Park Wetlands and I have often wondered, while walking through these areas, what it must have been like to travel for weeks on end through grass that grew over one’s head and that could only be seen over when seated on a horse or from a wagon bed.